-The Italian Greyhound Rescue Charity has decided to start a Blog that will be shared here on the website.
-It will be an informal affair, telling the stories from some of the owners who have adopted dogs from the rescue alongside other rescue business and updates.
+The Italian Greyhound Rescue Charity’s Blog is an informal affair, telling the stories from some of the owners who have adopted dogs from the rescue alongside other rescue business and updates.

-We hope the Blog will be a source a humour for readers as well as being informative both about IGs and the work of the Charity.
+We hope the Blogs published serve to be informative both about IGs and the work of the Charity.

 So sit back with your cup of coffee and enjoy!